The Blazing Bulls.

 During the nine seasons I had exactly fifty teammates who wore the Bulls jersey.
 Twenty-one of those guys played just a single season.
 I wonder how many still have their Bulls jersey?
 We ended up having four sets of jerseys made up, all with that great Toros snorting bull logo and only two guys other than myself played all nine seasons.

-In the end, our final season was just like my first summer back in 1983.
+In the end, our ninth and final season was just like my first summer back in 1983.
 We were all just a group of individuals that played together once a week; we were no longer a team anymore.
 I always admired teams that seemed to play together for decades.
-I honestly believed back in those early Doublerink years that the group I had assembled would be together a lot longer than nine seasons.
+I honestly believed back in those early Doublerink years that the group I had assembled would be together a lot longer than just nine seasons.
 We all got along, our wives got along and we all loved playing hockey.
 Sure guys would come and go, but I believed the core group would always stay together.

 It never happened.

 I am not proud of some of the things that I did while running my team.
-I just remember one asshole that played with the Bulls during those nine seasons.
+I just remember one total asshole that played with the Bulls during those nine seasons.
 He played just one season; he was a friend of some other teammates and was brought out when we recruited new players.
 I didn't have to worry about cutting him because he went to jail.

 Because of my selfish win at all cost behavior, I’m sure many of my fifty teammates would have considered me an asshole too.